CAST-genomics/haptools/docs/commands/ld.rst

 The ``ld`` command takes as input a set of genotypes in VCF and a list of haplotypes (specified as a :doc:`.hap file </formats/haplotypes>`) and outputs a new :doc:`.hap file </formats/haplotypes>` with the computed LD values in an extra field.

 By default, LD is computed with each haplotype in the **.hap** file.
 To compute LD with the variants in the genotypes file instead, you should use the `--from-gts <#cmdoption-haptools-ld-from-gts>`_ switch.
-When this mode is enabled, the **.hap** output will be replaced by a tab-delimited text file similar to `PLINK 1.9's .ld file format <https://www.cog-genomics.org/plink/1.9/formats#ld>`_.
-It will have a header denoting the following columns:
+When this mode is enabled, the **.hap** output will be replaced by an :doc:`.ld file </formats/ld>`.

-1. CHR - Chromosome code for the variant
-2. BP	- Base-pair coordinate of the variant
-3. SNP - ID of the variant
-4. R - Pearson's correlation coefficient between the variant and the *TARGET*

 You may also specify genotypes in PLINK2 PGEN format instead of VCF format.
 See the documentation for genotypes in :ref:`the format docs <formats-genotypesplink>` for more information.